Qovery/terraform-examples/examples/deploy-strapi-with-postgresql-on-aws/README.md

 TF_VAR_qovery_access_token=YOUR_QOVERY_API_TOKEN \
 TF_VAR_qovery_organization_id=YOUR_QOVERY_ORG_ID
 ```

+> If you use this template in production, beware that you have some values to change in `variables.tf`

 6. Clone my [URL Shortener application](https://github.com/evoxmusic/ShortMe-URL-Shortener.git)
 7. Edit the `main.tf` file and change `https://github.com/evoxmusic/ShortMe-URL-Shortener.git` with yours